smithWEBtek/blog-posts/deployment1.md

-Provision barebones Ubuntu 18 box
+Provision Ubuntu 18.04 for HARVARD_BWELSTUDY deployment

-1. Get access to an Ubuntu instance
+Get access to an Ubuntu instance

-2. Set up root, ubuntu and deploy users
+Set up root, ubuntu and deploy users
 	Login and put your id_rsa.pub in the ~/.ssh/authorized_keys file

 	SSH in as root or user with sudo ability